SankThomas/next15-typescript-starter/README.md

 ### NextJs 15 TypeScript Starter with ShadCN, TailwindCSS and Prettier Plugin For TailwindCSS

+This template uses the `src` folder and the App router.

 Why did I choose these?

 - ShadCN: An amazing component library [https://ui.shadcn.com](https://ui.shadcn.com).